Kurolex/sql-lab/README.md

 <h2>Summary</h2>
 <p>
 In this lab, I practiced applying SQL filters to extract targeted information from database tables for security and IT maintenance tasks.
 I used the <b>AND</b>, <b>OR</b>, and <b>NOT</b> operators to create precise queries and the <b>LIKE</b> operator with wildcard characters to match data patterns.
-<br><br>
 These exercises helped reinforce my understanding of how SQL can support cybersecurity investigations and operational workflows by isolating meaningful data from large datasets.
 </p>

 ## Credit